Contact firstname.lastname@example.org for availability

 Ganderwood has bred/trained/showed puppies since the early 2000s.
 Ganderwood puppies come from great pedigrees of health tested parents which have been shown, competed in obedience, and been evaluated by reputable AKC judges.
-All of our puppies are trained earning their AKC Canine Good Citizenship title.
+All of our puppies are trained earning their AKC Canine Good Citizenship certificate.
 They have at least 150 hours of training covering:

 House training (complete when you follow our detailed instructions)